-Mitigating the favourable experience slightly has been the run-off experience.
+Net run-off experience has been minimal in the year.
 Run-off claims are historic liability claims including physical and sexual abuse (PSA) claims.
-One new pre-1998 run-off claim was registered in the year, as well as movements experienced in relation to existing claims.
-These amounted to £251k gross but only £3k net as retention levels had been reached in previous years.
-In addition to this, the Company run-off IBNR experienced an increase of £319k gross and £37k net following the experience and to include an increased reserve for future potential claims.
-As at the end of the year, the resulting run-off claims and IBNR movements stood at £570k gross and £40k net.
+No new Pre 1998 run off claims have been experienced for the year, however movements have been experienced in relation to existing claims totaling £283k gross/£3k net release on a claim now closed, otherwise there has been no movement to the net incurred position owing to the low retention levels accounted for in prior years.
+The Pre 1998 Company run-off IBNR experienced an increase of £32k gross (£nil net) following the experience.
+Following the transition to IFRS 17 accounting, discounting has also been recognised in the year, with a decrease on run-off IBNR of £45k.
+As at the end of the year, the resulting run-off claims and IBNR movements stood at a decrease of £80k gross and £288k net.